DanielGibson/texview/README.md

 * Support rendering the texture on a 3D object (cube, sphere, ...) maybe with additional textures (normalmap, ...) and moveable light and camera
-    - Allow customizing shader code for that (feasible with OpenGL as it takes GLSL directly)
+    - [x] Allow customizing shader code for that (feasible with OpenGL as it takes GLSL directly)
+      *(At least the fragmentshader GLSL code can already be modified by the user)*
 * Diffing images (e.g. to show differences between source image and compressed texture)